zazzyzeph/zephnet/content/color-theme-management-with-css-variables.md

     }
 }
 ```
 So that's about it!
 If you want to see how this looks on my site - click the 'gear' icon i have in my navigation menu, and try out the various combinations.
+I use some JavaScript to override a users' OS preferences for each theme and/or contrast option.

 Part of why I started this site was to make it a playground for trying out all the new things widely supported by modern web browsers - I'm making a point to use only browser technologies - no frameworks or build tools.